Canada's conserved areas

 Areas that are no longer recognized as protected or conserved ("decommissioned" or "delisted") are not captured comprehensively and may be missing from the database.
 Decommissioned or delisted areas are counted from their establishment date until their delisting date.

 Complex boundaries, such as coastlines and ecological areas, must be generalized for mapping purposes.
 In nature, ecozones or ecoregions do not have sharp boundaries.
 Due to the uncertainty of such boundaries, results should be seen as estimates rather than precise measurements.
 The mismatch in scale between conserved areas, mapped with fine detail, and national-scale geographic frameworks, mapped at a broad scale, may lead to minor differences across the various summaries because of the measurement uncertainty inherent in this type of analysis.
-Differences in the delineation of coastlines may result in a small amount of overlap between marine and terrestrial conserved area polygon boundaries; these overlaps have not been addressed.
+Differences in the delineation of coastlines may result in a small amount of overlap between terrestrial and marine conserved area polygon boundaries; these overlaps have not been addressed.

 Ecozones and ecoregions are ecologically based frameworks and should not be considered an expression of sovereignty.
 The 2019 updates to the ecozone and ecoregion frameworks have been completed for the purpose of reporting on ecological representation for the Pathway to Canada Target 1 initiative, and do not represent an official update of the 1995 National Ecological Framework.
 While the 2019 framework contains the most up-to-date information from jurisdictions, it should be noted that a different methodology was used by each data provider to determine the boundaries of the ecozones and ecoregions and that this national layer may differ from the provincial and territorial layers.